 Let it Sit

 For the chemicals to be worthwhile, they need to sit in your home for several hours.
-While all of our treatments are pet- and kid-friendly, it’s important to let your home air out for a few hours before heading indoors.
+It’s important to let your home air out for a few hours before heading indoors.
 One of the most common questions we receive is how long homeowners should wait after the exterminator sprays.
-Depending on the treatment, it could take anywhere from 30 minutes to several hours before your home is safe to be occupied.
+Depending on the treatment, it could take anywhere from 30 minutes to several hours before your home is able to be occupied.
 Your pest control expert will let you know how long you need to wait after an extermination before returning inside.

 Discard Affected Food

 If you accidentally left any food laying out during the treatment, make sure you discard these items in your outside trash cans.
-While Aptive’s treatment plans are non-toxic, it’s better to be cautious and throw out any food that could have been exposed to the extermination chemicals.
+It’s best to be cautious and throw out any food that could have been exposed to the extermination chemicals.

 Fight the urge to do a deep clean of your home for at least a week after you receive the pest control treatment.
 Cleaning cabinets and other areas after an extermination may be tempting, but this can cause the chemicals to be rubbed off prematurely, which can reduce the overall power of the treatment.
 Leave the deep cleaning of cabinets, floors, and counters for a different day.